-- Report suspected scams to law enforcement. - Report questionable telemarketing companies to the Better Business Bureau and send a detailed complaint to the Federal Trade Commission. - If you are not interested in the offer, interrupt the caller and say you are not interested.
+- Report questionable telemarketing companies to the Better Business Bureau and send a detailed complaint to the Federal Trade Commission. - If you are not interested in the offer. interrupt the caller and say you are not interested.
 Ask the caller to take your name off his or her list if you don't want to be called again. - Don't be intimidated by the caller, and don't be afraid to hang up the telephone. - Don't click on email and text links or open attachments if the source of the text or email is unknown.